virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 Stop the server by typing Ctrl-C while in the terminal and start it again with `bundle exec jekyll serve`.

 ### Hosting your site on Github Pages ###
 Now we have to connect our new site to Github and host it on Github Pages.
 A lot of this process is going to be the same as what we covered in part two.
-In this part, I will go through the necessary steps quickly, but you can view the links to specific sections of part two for more details.
-First we need to create a new git repo and [make our first commit]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#staging-and-commiting-changes).
+In this part, I will go through the necessary steps quickly, but you can view the links below to specific sections of part two or the [quick git command reference]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#quick-git-command-reference){:target="_blank"} for more details.
+First we need to create a new git repo and [make our first commit]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#staging-and-commiting-changes){:target="_blank"}.

 Create a git repo in your new Jekyll site folder.
 `git init`